r4f4ss/zipfs-specs/README.md

 - Dictionary is the dictionary containing the file segments, represented by a CID that addresses it on the IPFS network.
 - Data are the Huffman codes that make up the file.
 The codes are packed (concatenated) and may receive final padding to complete a byte array.

-Since the dictionaries are not built from the files themselves, it is possible for a file to contain a segment that is not covered by the dictionary.
-In this case, code `00` is placed in the `Data`, followed by one byte containing the file segment that is not present in the dictionary.
-There is no ambiguity because code `00` is not used by the Canonical Huffman code.
+Since the dictionaries are not built from the files themselves, a file may contain a segment that is not represented in the dictionary.
+In such cases, the first unused Huffman code (i.e., the `last + 1` code) is written to `Data`, followed by a single byte containing the file segment that is not present in the dictionary.
+There is no ambiguity because this code is not used by any other segment.
 Every byte not covered by the dictionary must follow this rule.

 ### Compression